noureddin/recite/README.md

         ./qmain.py 114 2 4  # recite an-Nas, from the second aya to the forth

         ./qmain.py 114 0 4  # recite an-Nas, the first four ayat

+In brief, it's `./dmain.py sura start end`.

+- If no `end`, it's ends at the sura's end.
+- If no `start`, it's starts from the beginning of the sura.
+- If no `sura`, it's shows the graphical dialog.

 ### Options: